alicegherbison/alicegherbison.com/content/_index.md

 I'm **Alice**, a **user experience designer** based in Edinburgh, Scotland.

-My work covers:
+I'm skilled in:

 * defining information architecture and site structure
 * content strategy and CMS planning
+* prototyping in code
-* prototyping interfaces and running usability tests
+* running usability tests
 * conducting primary user research and interviews

 I've rebuilt this website from scratch using [Hugo](https://gohugo.io/).